 Tickets & visitor information

-At the time of writing, an adult ticket cost €7 with concessions available.
-Entry is free with the Vienna Pass.
-Opening times are Mondays to Saturdays from 10am to 6pm, with an English-language factory tour on Saturday afternoon.
+At the time of writing, an adult ticket costs €7 with concessions available.
+One-time entry is free with the Vienna Pass (read my review).
+Opening times are Mondays to Saturdays from 10am to 6pm, with an English-language museum tour on Saturday afternoon.
 Factory tours (in German, I think) are Mondays to Thursdays, at 10.15am and 11.30am.

 As well as the museum, there’s the shop and coffee house/restaurant I mentioned earlier.
 The shop stocks (surprise!) a selection of Augarten porcelain, with a few souvenir-type gifts, too, such as a set of paper serviettes.